leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 Optionally, one can also specify metadata elements via a [path](#paths).
 In this case, not the whole metadata set is read out, but only the elements on the path along with all sub-elements of its last element.
+Beware that filters on the path are ignored, and that if the path contains steps to super elements, it is only followed down to the first element that the path returns to (see [here](#paths) for details).

 `read` returns a `Reader` object, which can then be used to access the values of different elements in the (partial) set, selected via [paths](#paths).